modernistik/Nmap-Parser/README.md

 The latest version of this module can be found on here [http://modernistik.github.com/Nmap-Parser/](http://modernistik.github.com/Nmap-Parser/)

 ## Overview
-Here is a samll example on how to use the module.
+Here is a small example on how to use the module.
 You can view the more detailed API and examples in the POD documentation.

 ```perl
     use Nmap::Parser;